What did you do this past week?

 Last week I finished the Darwin project.
 It was an interesting assignment for me, because it was the first time I had to carefully and intentionally design classes and objects that don’t have getters and setters, so I had to put functionality in places that I typically would not think to put.
 I also finished a project for my artificial intelligence class.

 Currently I’m a couple lectures behind in my artificial intelligence class so I need to get caught up there, so that I’m able to do the remaining projects.
 Aside from that, there’s not much in my way right now — just trying to make it through the semester strong.

 What will you do next week?

-What was your experience of exceptions? (this question will vary, week to week)
+What was your experience of sequence containers, container adapters, and associative containers? (this question will vary, week to week)

 What made you happy this week?

 This past week I took a short vacation with my family and went to Denver, CO.
 It was nice to travel again after so long, and the cold weather was a refreshing change in scenery.
 I didn’t get much work done, but I’ll make up for it next week.

 My tip of the week is to not fall behind in the final few weeks of the semester!
 It’s becoming increasingly difficult for me, but I’m really trying to prevent myself from getting too lazy.